vandrews7/CS4518-Programming2/README.md

 # CS4518-Programming2
 # Veronica Andrews and Maranda Allen

-Each part of the project has a separate branch on our public git repo, for ease of giving partial credit: https://github.com/vandrews7/CS4518-Programming2 (also linked in the writeup)
+Each part of the project has a separate branch on our public git repo, for ease of giving credit/partial credit and seeing the separate parts of the assignment: https://github.com/vandrews7/CS4518-Programming2 (also linked in the writeup)
 The master branch of the repo, which is what was submitted as the debug APK, includes all of our working features.

 Part 1: